 Please see our Frequently Asked Questions below for pricing and general rental info.
 If you have any additional questions, please feel free to give us a call at 608-422-5449.

 It costs $20 per hour to rent our long-arm quilting machine for doing free-motion, hand guided quilting.
 There is a 2 hour minimum deposit ($42.20 with tax) required to hold your day.
 The deposit is then applied to your final charge.

-As of July 1, 2018 it will cost $30 per hour to rent our long arm quilting machine for doing robotic quilting.
+It will cost $30 per hour to rent our long arm quilting machine for doing robotic quilting.
 There is a 2 hour minimum deposit ($63.30 with tax) required to hold your day for robotic work.
 The deposit is then applied to your final charge.

 How long will it take?

 To determine how many hours you should plan for your project we take a few factors into consideration, such as: the size of your quilt; the density of your intended quilting pattern; and, whether you stitch by hand or utilize the ProStitcher automated quilting program.
 Having experience on the machine will also help to streamline the process.
 We find 4 - 6 hours is a good average for a twin or larger with an overall robotic pattern that is not very dense.
 Dense patterns will take longer to stitch out.